Emei Sect: Skills and martial arts

-In Jin Yong's novels, the Emei Sect's martial arts are the best among those suited for women.
-The origins of Emei martial arts can be traced to its founder, Guo Xiang.
-Guo Xiang's martial arts were mostly inherited from her family, including her maternal grandfather Huang Yaoshi.
-She also learnt part of the Nine Yang Manual from Jueyuan in her younger days.
+In Jin Yong's novels, the Emei Sect's martial arts are best suited for women.
+The origins of Emei martial arts can be traced to the Emei Sect's founder, Guo Xiang, who was trained in martial arts by her family.
+She also learnt part of the Nine Yang Manual from the Shaolin monk Jueyuan in her younger days.
 However, it does have some elements of "unorthodoxy", as exhibited by Zhou Zhiruo when she uses the "Nine Yin White Bone Claw" after finding the Nine Yin Manual.

-Emei's martial arts range from powerful inner energy cultivation techniques to the use of weapons and unarmed combat.
+Emei's martial arts range from powerful neigong cultivation techniques to the use of weapons and unarmed combat.
 They encompass the Twelve Movements and the Six Specially Mastered Skills.
 Emei's members primarily use the sword.
 They also use needles and hairpins, called the "Prick of Emei" or "Jade Maiden Hairpin", as projectile weapons to be thrown at enemies.
 The most powerful of Emei's skills are the Emei Swordplay and the 36 styles of dianxue.

 Like Wudang, Emei's skills have two sides to them, encompassing elements of "softness" and "roughness" and "long range" and "short range" attacks, all in the same style of fighting.
 They rotate between deceptive and direct attacks and can be used effectively by women to overcome opponents who are physically stronger than them.
 Some movements in Emei's swordplays are feminine in nature and are named after beauties in Chinese history and Chinese idioms used to describe feminine beauty.